mkthewlis/hotel-eko/testing.md

 #### About
 - Users not in session can follow the prompts to 'Sign In' or 'Sign Up' to add a review, with the links working correctly to direct the users on.
-- Users who have added a review can add reviews through the the 'Add a Review' form.
+- Users who have signed in can add reviews through the the 'Add a Review' form.
 The form returns errors if the fields are blank or if there is not enough content.
-- Users can only access the 'edit' and 'delete' modal buttons for the reviews that they have added (except the superuser, who can access all user reviews).
+- Users can only access the 'edit' and 'delete' modal buttons for the reviews that they have added (except the superuser, who can access all interactions with every user review).
+- The links to the 'Stay', 'Relax' and 'Eat' direct users to the correct pages.

+#### Service pages (Stay, Relax & Eat respectively)
+- Each service page only shows items related to the relevant category.
+- The 'Learn More' button within each item card directly users to the correct service details page.
+- Users not in session are prompted to Sign In or Sign Up to add items to their retreat.
+- Users who have signed in can add the item directly from the service card, with a toast message that confirms this action.
+The toast box also features two buttons that link the user to their retreat or the checkout page respectively.
+However, users are limited to adding ten items of each to their retreat, with an error message explaining this.

+#### My Details
+- Different messages appear at the top of the page depending on if the user has no reservation history, if they have items in their retreat and if they are a returning user with previous bookings.
+- The 'Account details' form updates when a user submits it.
+- If a user has previous reservations, a table appears with a button that links back to the order overview.
+If they have not yet made a booking, they are again prompted to do so here.
+- All users who have signed in can view the owner's blog posts that are displayed with the newest at the top.
+However, only the superuser can add, edit and delete previous entries.

+#### My Retreat
+- Users who have not